aiggdev/vImage/README.md

 - Add Upload
 - Vue 3
 - Admin Area
+- Improve user drop down menu while keeping it as simple as possible

 So stay tuned and feel free to let me kow if you would like to help work on vImage Gallery.